jwharm/java-gi/docs/usage.md

 ## Required Java version

-To use Java-GI, download and install [OpenJDK](https://jdk.java.net/) version 22 or newer.
-(Java-GI uses the Foreign Function & Memory API introduced in JDK 22.)
+To use Java-GI, download and install [OpenJDK](https://jdk.java.net/) version 25 or newer.

 ## Dependencies